PI: Claire Monge & Bernard Verrier

 Key-words: nanovector, nanomaterial, biodegradable polymer, vaccine, drug delivery, adjuvant, skin, mucosae, biodistribution

-Members: Colloidal vectors and tissue transport team
+Members: Publications Colloidal vectors and targeted therapeutic engineering

 Contact